Buried Pyramid: Pyramid

 The ancient name of Sekhemkhet's pyramid is unknown; however, it is colloquially known as Buried Pyramid due to its unfinished nature as well as it being previously unknown until its discovery in 1951, when it was found beneath the sands.
-Its present state is more similar to a mastaba, only reaching 2.43 m (8 ft) of height.
+Its present state is more similar to a mastaba, only reaching 8 m of height.
 The pyramid's foundations stand upon an uneven rock surface, leading the builders to try to level the terrain by building terraces, some reaching ten metres high.

 The pyramid was to be stepped right from its inception.
 With a base 115 m in length, it suggests that, if it had been completed, the superstructure would be taller than its neighbour, with seven steps and rising to 70 m.

 As the pyramid was unfinished, it never received its limestone casing, but the construction technique can be still be made out: the limestone blocks are inclined inwards by 15°, with sloping courses of stone laid at right angles to the incline.

 Substructure

 The entrance to the subterranean structure lies to the north, starting with a narrow passage that descends for about 61 m until meeting a vertical shaft from the top of the corridor.
-At this spot, another passage leads down to a row of 136 unfinished galleries which forms a U shape around the pyramid.
+At this spot, another passage leads down to a gallery of 136 unfinished magazine chambers which forms a U shape around the pyramid.
 Two further such magazine galleries appear right before the entrance to the burial chamber with a similar disposition, and like their counterparts, they were never finished.

 The burial chamber has a base measurement of 8.8 × 5.18 m and a height of 4.5 m.
 It was also left unfinished, yet it contained a complete burial arrangement.
 The sarcophagus is cut from a single block of fine alabaster; its lid was vertical, slid into place and held at the front face by means of mortar sealing.